Posts

 Showing posts from 2024

-Although the Government of Nepal has not yet established criteria for declaring National Pride Projects, it has designated various strategically significant projects that contribute to the country's economic and social transformation as National Pride Projects at different times.
-So far, the government has classified and implemented 24 projects as National Pride Projects.
-However, none of the projects declared as National Pride Projects have been completed on time.
+The Government of Nepal has listed various strategically important projects that can contribute to the country's economic and social transformation as National Pride Projects.
+Although the criteria for declaring such Pride Projects has not been made, the government has declared 21 projects under construction as National Pride Projects till now.
+But none of the projects have been completed on time.
 National Pride Projects are high-priority government projects aimed at benefiting the maximum population.
 These projects are typically long-term in nature and are implemented through multi-year contracts.
 In contrast, regular projects have shorter durations and are usually completed within two to three years.
 The government declares a project as a "National Pride Project" when it is expected to have a significant impact on the nation's economic growth and development.
-Such projects are generally distinguish...
+Such projects are generally distinguished based on their scale, complexity, and potential impact.
+List of N...

 Nepal Trust